1. Why should I publish a book?

 3. How do I start writing a book?

 It starts with an idea.
 Then create a book outline to organize your information and format.
-You’ll write your book faster and easier with an outline.
 Start by grouping information and ideas about your subject matter into sections.
 The outline may start messy, but that’s okay.
 You’ll move ideas around and discover any gaps in your argument or if you need to do more research.
 Ultimately the outline becomes a chapter by chapter map of your book, including the subtopics in each of those chapters.
-It organizes the book’s information and the flow of chapters.
+Use it to organize your book’s information and the flow of chapters.
 For example, Chapter 1 presents your thesis (the central idea of your book).
 The subsequent chapters unpack that idea, explaining it in detail, building your argument, supporting it with research, defending it against other ideas.
 Ideally, you’ll have 10-20 chapters, and each of those broken out into smaller subsections.
 Ten to 20 chapters is an average range.

 4. Do I need good grammar to write a book?